Dhruvil-at/hackathon-backend/src/docs/layered-architecture-SOP.md

 - Define routes in `presentation/routes`
 - Implement controllers with static methods in `presentation/controllers`
 - Add validation schemas in `presentation/validation`
-- Create middleware for error handling in `presentation/middleware`
 - Use the express-joi-validation library for request validation
-- Implement error handlers for validation and other errors
+- Throw appropriate errors and let the centralized error handling middleware handle them

 ### 9. Configure Module Exports

 - Update the main `modules/index.ts` file to import and export all module routes
 - Mount routes with appropriate base paths
-- Configure middleware for error handling

 ## Code Examples